 Large fleet managers have unique challenges that have the potential for a significant positive or negative impact on a company’s profitability.
 Choosing the wrong telematics solution can be a risky proposition.
 With over 20 years of working with fleets, Fleetistics has developed the Solution Evaluation Process (SEP) in order to mitigate the risk for fleet managers.

 In general, a pilot is a short-term confirmation of what has been presented to small fleets or fleets with fewer needs.
 A SEP is for large fleets with complex needs today or in the future.

 The SEPs 60-day process ensures total clarity on everything from installation, to configuration, to training and support.
 By the end of the SEP process customers know what issues can be resolved and the potential ROI when applied at fleet wide.
 This process is the only way to ensure a good decision is made.
 Don’t worry, a business analyst with over 20 years of experience and a highly trained sales team will take you through the process.

 Understanding the Value

 Fleetistics deploys fleet tracking and management solutions across many industries.
-We have been implementing fleet solutions for over 17 years.
-In our industry, the terms pilot or trial are thrown in as part of the sales process and represent a general feature review of a GPS tracker.
+In vehicle tracking industry, the terms pilot or trial are thrown as part of the sales process and represent a general feature review of a GPS tracker.
 While Fleetistics feels that it is important to experience a real world test in your environment, it is more important to be armed with the tools and the expertise to understand the data and how it can be used to change a customer’s processes to drive ROI.
-The goal is to significantly increase the probability of success of the GPS and telematics program long-term and reduce the risk associated with understanding what the data offers.
+The goal is to significantly increase the probability of success of the GPS and telematics program.

 Solution Evaluation Process (SEP)